Confederate Artillery Batteries

 Two markers to the Salem Virginia Artillery are on the west side of Gettysburg at the Railroad Cut and southwest of town on West Confederate Avenue.
 (Tour map: West Confederate Avenue – Part 1)

 The battery was originally commanded by Captain Abraham Hupp, who organized the battery after John Brown’s attack on Harpers Ferry.
-Captain Hupp returned home due to illness in October of 1862 and died of cancer in 1864, leaving Lt.
-Charles Beale Griffin in command.
+Captain Hupp returned home due to illness in October of 1862 and died of cancer in 1864, leaving Lieutenant Charles Beale Griffin in command.

 Marker for the 2nd Salem (Virginia) Artillery of the Army of Northern Virginia at Gettysburg